 The Graduate Hospital branch on Catharine Street is the second of Philadelphia’s two Ultimos, the westernmost Coffee Spot that I visited (the original, on S 15th Street, is a long way out of town and would easily have been the furthest south had I made it there; next time, maybe).
 After leaving the Amtrak Station and crossing the river, turn right and it’s a straight run down 22nd Street to Ultimo, making it a logical place to start my coffee tour.

 Ultimo serves Counter Culture coffee (with occasional guest roasters) with an emphasis on filter.
 Chemex is available until 11 o’clock in the morning, with V60 on the go throughout the day.
 There’s a choice of three single-origins, with single-origin house and guest espressos, plus decaf.
 There’s a range of sandwiches and cakes too.

 December 2016: Ultimo now roasts all its own coffee which it serves in both its stores.
-You can also see what I made of Newbold, the original branch of Ultimo Coffee, when I visited in February 2016.

 You can read more of my thoughts after the gallery.

 Like Monday’s Coffee Spot, One Shot, Ultimo is long and thin, although it’s considerably smaller and only on one floor.
 Set in a rather modern building running lengthwise along 22nd Street, punctuated with a generous provision of doors/windows, it’s bright and airy inside, helped by high ceilings and white-washed walls.
 These go well with the slate floor and wooden counter/furniture, giving the interior a modern, clean look.